magrathealabs/playbook/docs/4-operations.md

 MLabs will always pay expenses which are:

-**Necessary**: We only expense things we need in order to be able to complete our work **Proportionate**: The total expense should be proportionate to the work at hand.
+**Necessary**: We only expense things we need in order to be able to complete our work

+**Proportionate**: The total expense should be proportionate to the work at hand.
 In general, we try to avoid spending lots of money

 ### Accounting

-[Trentini Contabilidade](http://www.trentinicontabilidade.com/) provides us the services for bookkeeper, controller, tax accountant, labor law support and strategy planning and guidance about the regulatory environment.
+[Trentini Contabilidade](http://www.trentinicontabilidade.com/) provides us the services for bookkeeper, controller, tax accountant, labor law support, strategy planning and guidance about the regulatory environment.

 We use [Conta Azul](https://contaazul.com/) to make our financial organization easier.
 It helps keep everything organized in one place.
 There we have our bank account connected to automatically import and categorize transactions.